Research

 Overview

 We house some of the most research-active faculty in the university.
-The College ranks among the highest of all colleges in Academic Affairs for the number of new grant awards each year, with approximately $30M of funding annually.
-We have added an interdisciplinary PhD program in Behavioral and Community Sciences to our highly rated doctoral programs in Criminology, Aging Studies, and Communication Sciences and Disorders.
-The College is home to the Louis de la Parte Florida Mental Health Institute, a national leader in behavioral health research.
-The Institute conducts applied research to improve services and outcomes for individuals with mental health, addictive, and developmental disorders.
+The College ranks among the highest of colleges in Academic Affairs.
+Our diverse contract and grant portfolio in 2023 included 168 awards totaling $35M.
+The College is home to the Louis de la Parte Florida Mental Health Institute (FMHI), a national leader in behavioral health research.
+In 2024, FMHI will be celebrating its 50th anniversary of conducting applied research to improve services and outcomes for individuals with mental health, addictive, and developmental disorders.
+The College has added a new Research and Data Center to support faculty research initiatives.

-Opportunities for students of all levels to get involved in meaningful behavioral research abound throughout the college.
 We continue to form research collaborations with a wide range of agencies and service providers across the spectrum.

+Enjoy exploring the College’s research website.
 We are proud to showcase the important research that is being conducted in the College of Behavioral and Community Sciences.

 Howard GoldsteinHoward Goldstein